-To answer whether the type of elevation data (corrected for vegetation or not) has an influence on the fit between topographic shielding factors and field data-based shielding factors, common elevation data were tested.
+To answer whether the type of elevation data (corrected for vegetation or not) has an influence on the fit between topographic shielding factors and field data-based shielding factors, common DEMs were tested.
 Firstly, freely available void-filled SRTM data with a xy-resolution of about 30 m at the equator (referred to the WGS84 ellipsoid; NASA Jet Propulsion Laboratory, 2013) were selected.
 These data have a relative vertical absolute height error of <10 m at 90% confidence interval (Rodríguez et al., 2006).
 Secondly, elevation data with a xy-resolution of 12 m at the equator (referred to the WGS84 ellipsoid) acquired during the TerraSAR-X add-on for Digital Elevation Measurement (TanDEM-X) mission (Krieger et al., 2007) were obtained from the German Aerospace Centre (DLR; DLR, 2016).
-The relative vertical height accuracy of the DSMs is 2 and 4 m for low (slope <20°) and high (slope >20°) relief terrain, respectively, at 90% confidence interval (Rizzoli et al., 2017).
-Thirdly, a vegetation-corrected DEM of the southern Black Forest with a xy-resolution of 1 m was selected for this study.
-This elevation model has a vertical accuracy of 0.5 m.
-The toolbox offers the opportunity to take the height of the sampled boulders into account (See Appendix A).
+The relative vertical height accuracy of the DEMs is 2 and 4 m for

+- low (slope $<20^{\circ}$) and high (slope $>20^{\circ}$) relief terrain, respectively, at 90% confidence interval (Rizzoli et al., 2017).
+Thirdly, a high-resolution DEM of the southern Black Forest with a xy-resolution of 1 m was selected for this study.
+This elevation model has a vertical accuracy of 0.5 m. - 200 As mentioned in Sect.
+2.1, the toolbox offers the opportunity to take the height of the sampled boulders into account.
 To assess whether this height correction enables determining more precise shielding factors, topographic shielding factors were corrected in a second run.

-To evaluate whether the GIS-based shielding factors depend on the spatial resolution of the input-elevation data, the DEM of the southern Black Forest with a xy-resolution of 1 m was resampled to xy-resolutions of 12 and 30 m via bilinear interpolation in ArcMap 10.8.1 to allow for comparisons with SRTM and TanDEM-X elevation data, respectively.
+To evaluate whether the GIS-based shielding factors depend on the spatial resolution of the input-elevation data, the high-205 resolution DEM of the southern Black Forest with a xy-resolution of 1 m was resampled to xy-resolutions of 12 and 30 m via bilinear interpolation in ArcMap 10.8.1 to allow for comparisons with SRTM and TanDEM-X elevation data, respectively.
 The toolbox was then run with the shapefiles and the resampled raster files.
 The shielding factors were corrected for the boulder height.